-ASSESSMENT USED & REVIEW OF RECORDS
+ASSESSMEN NT USED & REVIEW O F RECORD 98

 1- Needs Development 2- Effective 3- Very Effective

 SCORE COMMENTS

 Uses assessment's full title and then uses acronyms

-Includes dates of assessment was adminis stered
+Includes dates of assessment was administered

-Identifies the person (and their position) who administered the assessment
+Identifies the person (and their position) who admir nistered the assessment

 Summarizes educational background

-Schools attended, grades earned attendance, etc. in area of academic concern, GPA,
+Schools attended, grades earned in area of attendance, etc. academic concern, GPA,

 Summarizes previous interventions using data

-Includes detailed and accurate information (e.g., who reported the information)
+Includes detailed and accurate information (e.g., whinformation) o reported the

-Accurate developmental and social histor y that includes both strengths and
+Accurate developmental and social history that incli udes both strengths and

 weaknesses

-o Information stated in objective terms
+Information stated in objective terms

-o Avoids jargon, labels, and diagn oses
+o Avoids jargon, labels, and diagnoses

-Respects confidentiality (e.g., history of sexual abuse, parental depression,
+Respects confidentiality (e.g., history of sexual abus e, parental depression,

-etc.) · ·
+etc.)

 OVERALL SCORE:

 OVERALL COMMENTS:

 OBSERVATIONS

 1- Needs Development 2- Effective 3- Very Effective

 SCORE COMMENTS

-Includes only objective, operationally defined information that is relevant to)
+Includes only objective, operationally defined information that is relevant to )

 the referral question

 g testing attention, distractibility, on-ta

 ness, temperament, persistence, and the en

 briefly summarizes overall testing bel

-rant to the referral question and notes
+vant to the referral question and notes

-that the observations were completed
+that the observations were completed before standardized testing began

-Observes the student in a variety of s
+Observes the student in a variety of settings (e.g., small group, music,

-cafeteria, recess, reading, science, etc.
+cafeteria, recess, reading, science, etc. ,

-Based on examiner's observations, co mments about the reliability and valid ity
+omments about the reliability and valid ity

 of testing results

-Avoids use of dead verbs, such as "w ill" or "would;" uses present or past
+Avoids use of dead verbs, such as "will" or "would;" uses present or past

 tense

 OVERALL SCORE:

 OVERALL COMMENTS:

-SUMMARY OF ASSESSMENTS ADMINISTERED

-1- Needs Development 2- Effective 3- Very Effective
+1- Needs Development 2- Effective 3-Very Effective

 SCORE COMMENTS

-Clearly presents tests results:
+Clearly · presents tests results:

-0 Uses understandable language to ex splain the purpose and the results
+0 Uses understandable language to ex plain the purpose and the results

 of each instrument

-0 Includes a complete list of scores w with confidence intervals that are
+0 Includes a complete list of scores w rith confidence intervals that are

 explained

 0 If grade or age equivalent scores ar e used, a clear explanation of

 their meaning is included

-Percentile rank (if applicable)
+0 Percentile rank (if applicable)

 0 Qualitative descriptors (e.g., averag e, etc.)

-If graph is or figures are used to share data th ey include the following:
+If graph ns or figures are used to share data th ey include the following:

-0 Clearly identify the graph's X & Y axis
+0 Clearly identify the graph's X & Y ixis

-0
+0 Test scores or data points (frequen-

-o Graphs are not split onto 2 pages
+0 Graphs are not split onto 2 pages • /

-Uninter Uninterpretable & invalid scores are not included
+Uninter rpretable & invalid scores are not incl uded

-OVER OVERALL SCORE:
+ALL SCORE: •

 OVER ALL COMMENTS:

 SUMMARY

 1- Needs Development 2- Effective 3- Very Effective

-SCORE COMMENTS
+CORE COMMENTS

 No new information provided in the summary section

 Explicitly answers referral question

-Focus is on the child and not assessment instru aments or test scores
+Focus is on the child and not assessment instru iments or test scores

-Brief summary of key findings that integrates the test results that include
+Brief summary of key findings that integrates t ne test results that include

 simple clear statements

 Focus on describing the child not the scores

-Identifies strengths & weaknesses
+Identifies strengths &amp; weaknesses

-o Answers referral questions
+Answers referral questions

 Emphasizes significant issues

 o Provides statements that informs the identification or eligibility

-decisions
+decisions ·

-Clearly states that school teams make eligibility decisions and the test results included in the report are one aspect of the decision making process Creates a transition from summary section to the recommendations Connects referral question, relevant test results, and potential interventions OVERALL SCORE: OVERALL COMMENTS:
+Clearly states that school teams make eligibility decisions and the test results included in the report are one aspect of the decision making process Creates a transition from summary section to the recommendations o Connects referral question, relevant test results, and potential interventions OVERALL SCORE: OVERALL COMMENTS:

 RECOMMENDATIONS

 1- Needs Development 2- Effective 3- Very Effective

 SCORE COMMENTS

 Prioritizes recommendations by responding to referral question first

 Links recommendations to assessment data, behavioral observations, and

 interpretations

 Addresses environmental factors

 Identifies modifications or strategies to assis t student in coping with

 challenges or weaknesses

-Identifies how strengths can compensate for weaknesses
+Identifies how strengths can compensate for

-Clearly states realistic and achievable recomme nendations, based on "best
+Clearly states realistic and achievable recommendations, based on "best

 practice" and current research

 Describes interventions in sufficient detail in order for teachers and parents

 to easily implement interventions

-Suggests interventions (minimum of 3) and of
+Suggests interventions (minimum of 3) and does not mandates.
+When

-specific programs are indicated phrases the recommendation as an option
+specific programs are indicated phrases the r

 and provides a rationale for that specific program

 Uses tentative wording

-Includes a specific plan for collecting data and monitoring progress (who,
+Includes a specific plan for collecting data ar nd monitoring progress (who,

 where, what, when and how)

 OVERALL SCORE:

 OVERALL COMMENTS: